morgandival/till-counter/README.md

 - [x] Denomination counts based on amounts entered
 - [x] Separation of denomination fields into their own child components
 - [x] Better handling and display of invalid values
 - [x] Alternative currencies!!!
-(AUD, NZD, USD)
+(AUD, EUR, JPY, NZD, USD)
-- [ ] Alternative currencies 2.0: change the symbol for currencies that don't use dollars
+- [x] Alternative currencies 2.0: change the symbol for currencies that don't use dollars
 - [ ] Reset button: click to reset to 0.00 so you can start again without refreshing.

 ## Lessons Learned: